vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 † **Non-standard position** – may only be used in accordance with [VATPAC Ratings and Controller Positions Policy](https://cdn.vatpac.org/documents/policy/Controller+Positions+and+Ratings+Policy+v5.2.pdf){target=new}

-Pingelly (PIY) is responsible for the Perth TCU in the absence on an approach controller.
+Pingelly (PIY) is responsible for the Perth TCU in the absence of an approach controller.

 ## Airspace